todd/todd.github.com/_posts/2012-01-06-hn-user-demographics.md

 Finally, we'll look at Browser stats.
 Chrome is the *clear* winner here with 55% of users using some version of the Google browser.
 Firefox is in a far second place, scoring 16.7%, followed by Safari (mobile and desktop) at 12.5%.
 Mozilla Compatible Agent, for those wondering, appears to belong to iOS devices with malformed User Agents - at least that's what a cursory search led me to believe (if someone has a better explanation, I'd be happy to post it here).  ![yet another chart](http://media.tumblr.com/tumblr_lxe5gwOuAo1qzl41y.png)

 There is more information in the dataset that I didn't cover, but I feel like this is the data HN users are most curious about.
-If there is some dimension you’d like to see that isn't included in the dataset, sound off in the comments on HN and I'll do my best to accommodate you.
+If there is some dimension you'd like to see that isn't included in the dataset, sound off in the comments on HN and I'll do my best to accommodate you.
 I hope you guys find this information useful.

 Update: HN Comments are [here](http://news.ycombinator.com/item?id=3434640)